rackerlabs/rackspace-howto-dev/content/rackspace-auto-scale/rackspace-auto-scale-glossary.md

 ### Convergence

-The act of Auto Scale adding or removing enough servers to satisfy the needed capacity.
+The act of Autoscale adding or removing enough servers to satisfy the needed capacity.

 ### Convergence Delta